H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 ## 00.2 Production Service Registry

-The Ms. Jarvis stack comprises **85 containerized services** as of March 20, 2026, reflecting the addition of `gbim_query_router` (port 7205) to the production stack during the landowner belief sprint.
-Services are grouped by function below.
+The Ms. Jarvis stack comprises **83 containerized services** as of March 22, 2026.

-> **Field note — March 20, 2026:** Service count advances from 84 to **85** with the promotion of `gbim_query_router` to production.
+> **Field note — March 20, 2026:** Service count advanced from 84 to **85** with the promotion of `gbim_query_router` to production.
 This service handles all structured GBIM landowner belief queries via a PostgreSQL-native path against `mvw_gbim_landowner_spatial` in `msjarvisgis`.
 It does not use ChromaDB.
 It does not use the embedding pipeline.
 It is the first Ms. Jarvis service whose retrieval path is entirely relational — and it is the service that makes 20,593 verified landowner beliefs queryable by natural language for the first time.

+> **Field note — March 21–22, 2026:** The March 20 count of **85** included 3 orphaned containers that were not part of the active compose-managed stack: `jarvis-crypto-policy`, `jarvis-ingest-api`, and `jarvis-ingest-watcher`.
+These containers were not defined in `docker-compose.yml` with `restart: unless-stopped`, would not survive a reboot, and have been removed from the active stack.
+The verified production count is **83**.
+This was confirmed via `VERIFYANDTEST.sh` on March 21–22, 2026.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
-│         Ms. Jarvis Production Service Registry — March 20, 2026     │
+│         Ms. Jarvis Production Service Registry — March 22, 2026     │
-│                         85 Services Total                           │
+│                         83 Services Total                           │
 ├──────────────────────────────────┬──────────┬───────────────────────┤
 │ Service                          │ Port     │ Status                │
 ├──────────────────────────────────┼──────────┼───────────────────────┤